ssllabs/ssllabs-scan/ssllabs-api-docs.md

 * **criteriaVersion** - grading criteria version (e.g., "2009")
 * **cacheExpiryTime** - when will the assessment results expire from the cache (typically set only for assessment with errors; otherwise the results stay in the cache for as long as there's sufficient room)
 * **endpoints[]** - list of [Endpoint objects](#endpoint)
 * **certHostnames[]** - the list of certificate hostnames collected from the certificates seen during assessment.
 The hostnames may not be valid.
+This field is available only if the server certificate doesn't match the requested hostname.
+In that case, this field saves you some time as you don't have to inspect the certificates yourself to find out what valid hostnames might be.

 ### Endpoint ###